-Some of the things you’ll want to think about as you tour colleges are:
+Here are some of the things you’ll want to think about as you tour colleges:

 UNT’s Eagle Ambassador tour guides provide an honest student perspective and give you plenty of opportunities to ask questions.
 This half tram/half walking tour covers about 70 percent of campus, including academic areas, student life, student services, a cafeteria and the recreation center.
 Visit the Tours website or call 940-565-4104 to schedule your campus visit.